DataSource applications are highly configurable.

 add-peer configuration for the Liberator means that the Transformer will accept subscription requests and contributions from the Liberator peer.
 Conversely the

 add-peer for the Trading Adapter tells the Transformer that the Trading Adapter supports active subscriptions, so subscription requests can be sent to it, and the Adapter will accept contributions from the Transformer.

 add-peer items in the Integration Adapter and the Transformer configuration specify connection addresses (

 addr) and port numbers (

 port), the Liberator configuration doesn't have this information in its

 add-peer items.
 These items aren't needed in the Liberator's peer configuration because the Integration Adapter and the Transformer connect in to the Liberator, rather than the Liberator initiating the connections.
 Similarly, the Transformer configuration for the Integration Adapter peer connection doesn't need

 port options because the Adapter connects in to the Transformer.

-How do I create configuration items that are specific to my DataSource application?
+How do I create custom configuration items?

 If you're writing a C or C++ based DataSource application, such as an Integration Adapter, you can create new configuration items that are specific to your application.
 Just call the appropriate configuration functions in the C DataSource API.
 For more about this, see the "Configuration API" page in the C DataSource API Documentation.